Breakfast Sausage Made With Lean Pork - ☺♥T

 Mix the ground pork/fat for three minutes with all remaining ingredients except the rice flour and the canola oil, in an electric mixer, on medium speed.

-Add the rice flour and mix for two minutes.
+Add the rice flour a little at a time while mixing on medium low speed and then mix the sausage for two minutes.

-Form sausage patties by hand, 1/2" thick, put them into a thick bottom non-stick skillet, preheated on medium heat.
+Form sausage patties by hand, 3/8" to 1/2" thick, put them into a thick bottom non-stick skillet, preheated on medium heat and lightly sprayed with canola oil.

-Spray the sausage patties on both sides lightly with canola oil, turning them over with a spatula.
+Spray the tops of the sausage patties lightly with canola oil.

-Turn the sausage patties over a few times until they are golden in color, about two minutes per side total time.
+Turn the sausage patties over a few times with the spatula until they are golden in color, about two minutes per side total time.

 Serve the sausage patties hot, along with any other breakfast items.